MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

  - **vip          <string>          (None)**

-When you run only one **sr3 instance** on one server, these options are not set, and sr_subscribe will run in 'standalone mode'.
+When you run only one **sr3 instance** on one server, these options are not set, and subscribe will run in 'standalone mode'.

 In the case of clustered brokers, you would set the options for the moving vip.